-- (a) where the expenses for the service are paid or payable to a recognised (public) hospital; - (b) where the service is provided by teaching institutions to patients of supervised students; - (c) where the service is not "clinically relevant" (as described in the Health Insurance Act 1973, i.e. a service rendered by an optometrist that is generally accepted in the optometric profession as being necessary for the appropriate treatment of the patient to whom it is rendered).
+- (a) where the expenses for the service are paid or payable to a recognised (public) hospital; - (b) an attendance on behalf of teaching institutions on patients of supervised students of optometry; - (c) where the service is not "clinically relevant" (as described in the Health Insurance Act 1973, i.e. a service rendered by an optometrist that is generally accepted in the optometric profession as being necessary for the appropriate treatment of the patient to whom it is rendered).